Bromoform: Uses

+Occurrence

+Bromoform is very commonly made by phytoplankton and seaweeds in the ocean.
+Bromoform is the most abundant halogenated compound in Asparagopsis.

-Environment and Toxicology
+Environment and toxicology

 Natural production of bromoform by phytoplankton and seaweeds in the ocean is thought to be its predominant source in the environment.
-However, locally significant amounts of bromoform enter the environment formed as disinfection byproducts known as trihalomethanes when chlorine is added to drinking water to kill bacteria.
+However, locally significant amounts of bromoform enter the environment formed as disinfection byproducts when bromine is added to drinking water to kill bacteria.
 It is somewhat soluble in water and readily evaporates into the air.
-Bromoform is the main trihalomethane produced in beachfront salt water swimming pools with concentrations as high as 1.2 ppm (parts per million).
+Bromoform is the main trihalomethane produced in beachfront salt water swimming pools with concentrations as high as 1.2 ppm.
 Concentrations in freshwater pools are 1000 times lower.
 Occupational skin exposure limits are set at 0.5 ppm.

 The substance may be hazardous to the environment, and special attention should be given to aquatic organisms.
 Its volatility and environmental persistence makes bromoform's release, either as liquid or vapor, strongly inadvisable.